Home / LSA Students / Academics & Requirements / Majors & Minors / Latin American and Caribbean Studies (LACS) /

 Effective Fall 2011

-The Interdepartmental Concentration Program in Latin American and Caribbean Studies is designed to provide students with a rigorous, multi-disciplinary approach to the study of Latin America and the Caribbean.
+The Interdepartmental Program of study in a major in Latin American and Caribbean Studies is designed to provide students with a rigorous, multi-disciplinary approach to the study of Latin America and the Caribbean.
 A broad base of knowledge is established by the requirement of a core of upper-level work in languages, the social sciences, and the humanities.
 Analytical depth is demonstrated through the completion of a senior thesis under appropriate faculty supervision.

-Concentration Program.
-30 credits above the 200-level, beyond the language requirement, are required to complete the concentration program.
+Requirements for the major.
+30 credits above the 200-level, beyond the language requirement, are required to complete the major.
 Among the 30 credits, students must choose at least one course from each of the disciplines of Anthropology, History, Literature, and Political Science.

-LACS Concentration Language Requirement.
+LACS Language Requirement for the Major.
 Competency in Spanish or Portuguese [equivalent to SPANISH 277 (or 275) or the intensive Spanish program at the Residential College, or PORTUG 232] should be achieved as early as possible in the program.
 Students are encouraged to go beyond this, either with further work in the language chosen, or by achieving competency in the other major language.

 Required Courses.
 In choosing the 30 credits of upper-level courses, students must include at least one course from each of the following areas:

 ANTHRCUL 319 (Introduction to Latin American Society and Culture), 414 (Introduction to Caribbean Societies and Cultures), or another upper-level Anthropology course on Latin America.